-John Steinbeck’s ‘Of Mice and Men’ is pinned against a historical background and the then state of affairs of the 1930s, however, the book is purely a made-up story but hinged on Steinbeck’s real-life experience, and what was obtained in a society of the Great Depression.
+John Steinbeck’s ‘Of Mice and Men’ is pinned against a historical background and the then state of affairs of the 1930s.
+However, ‘Of Mice and Men’ is purely a made-up story but hinged on Steinbeck’s real-life experience, and what was obtained in a society of the Great Depression.

 Does ‘Of Mice and Men‘ have a social call to action?